 Have you ever felt like a light bulb went off, and you could feel your life taking a right turn after a good, long, honest, and vulnerable conversation?
 This is because you were speaking with someone who gave you their undivided attention, cared about you, truly listened, and was not judgmental.
 This, in a nutshell, is the essence of motivational interviewing.

-Motivational interviewing (also referred to simply as MI) is an approach to counseling that was developed, in part, by psychologists William R. Miller and Stephen Rollnick.
+Motivational interviewing (also referred to simply as MI) is an approach to counseling that was developed, in part, by two psychologists.
 It is a client-centered style of therapy designed to bring about a change in behavior patterns.
 A therapist will attempt to achieve this by helping clients explore and resolve their ambivalence while promoting growth and self-awareness.

 When it is compared to a non-directive approach to counseling, motivational interviewing is goal-directed and more focused.
 With the use of direction, therapists actively work to positively influence clients while encouraging them to consider making changes in their lives.